Understanding Vehicle Excise Duty (VED) or "Road Tax" for EVs

 Are electric vehicles (EVs) exempt from road tax in the UK?

-From April 2025, EVs registered on or after April 1, 2017, will pay the standard annual rate of VED, which will be £195 per year from April 1st 2025.
+- EVs registered on or after April 1, 2017, will pay the standard annual rate of VED, which is currently (April 2025) £195 per year.

-EVs registered between 1st March 2001 and 30th March 2017 will be subject to the reduced rate for older vehicles of £20 per year.
+- Older electric vehicles registered between 1st March 2001 and 30th March 2017 will be subject to the reduced rate for older vehicles of £20 per year.

 Vehicle registration date |